nelsonmike461/mail/README.md

 - ![Reply](./static/Reply.gif)

-  5.Read/unread: Emails which are unread are markd gray and the mails which are read are marked white.
+  5.Read/unread: Emails which are unread are marked gray and the mails which are read are marked white.

 - ![Read/Unread](./static/Read-Unread.gif)